StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/AAAA.md

   "modifiers...": RecordModifier[]
 ---

-AAAA adds an AAAA record To a domain.
+`AAAA` adds an [IPv6 Address record](https://www.rfc-editor.org/rfc/rfc3596) to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

 The address should be an IPv6 address as a string.